 At least here, it makes sense to be more aware of this stuff.

 This is why it pisses me off so much when Beyblade buyers in India laugh at lead poisoning concerns.
 If you still must buy fakes, at least make sure you dump them securely when/if they break.
 Don’t just throw them out with other trash.
-It won’t just poison people, but your local soil or water too.
+It won’t just poison people, but your local soil or water, too.
+Midfakes are closer to repros than fakes, and they don’t contain lead.

 Back in November 2019, the Commerce Department of a US state banned these fakes from Amazon, AliExpress, and Wish because of their lead and cadmium content.
 Why?
-A child with an elevated blood lead level led to an investigation.
+An elevated blood lead level in a child led to an investigation.
 The team tested 50 Beyblades.
 15 were off-brand and contained toxic levels of lead and cadmium.
-The team noted these were “significantly cheaper” than name-brand products (name-brands being Hasbro and Takara Tomy—which showed no such threat).
+The team noted these were “significantly cheaper” than name-brand products (name-brands being Hasbro and Takara Tomy, which showed no such threat).

 But who will do this here in India?
 Nobody.
 That’s why it’s our responsibility to be careful and aware as hobbyists, consumers, and citizens.